 More news from the Tourism Authority

-The Johnston County Tourism Authority is the governing board for the Johnston County Visitors Bureau providing oversight for the room tax funds paid by visitors to the county, collected from area hotels, bed & breakfast inns, campgrounds, and AirBNB.
+The Johnston County Tourism Authority is the governing board for the Johnston County Visitors Bureau providing oversight for the room tax funds paid by visitors to the county collected from area hotels, bed & breakfast inns, campgrounds, and AirBNB.
 The board is charged with promoting the county's tourism assets through advertising, direct sales, and publicity efforts.
 In addition, the tourism authority provides grant funds for special events/festivals and capital funding for tourism development projects.
-There are two ad-hoc advisory committees to assist in tourism programing including the JoCo Sports Council and the JoCo Hospitality Association, and the Visitors Bureau manages the 2% room tax for the Towns of Benson, Kenly, Selma and Smithfield.
+There are two ad-hoc advisory committees to assist in tourism programing - the JoCo Sports Council and the JoCo Hospitality Association - and the Visitors Bureau manages the 2% room tax for the Towns of Benson, Kenly, Selma, and Smithfield.

 2017 Annual Report Facts

 The latest visitor spending numbers released by the VisitNC Group for 2016 were $232.49 million, an increase of 4.9% from 2015 totals.
-Other signs the tourism industry is healthy in Johnston County include the new Hampton Inn & Suites opening this April in Benson, investment in new meeting venues The Barn at Broadslab in Benson and The Farm at 42 near Clayton and additional openings of service industry businesses like restaurants, retail, and transportation services are happening throughout the county.
+Other signs the tourism industry is healthy in Johnston County include: the new Hampton Inn & Suites opening this April in Benson; investment in new meeting venues including The Barn at Broadslab in Benson and The Farm at 42 near Clayton; and additional openings of service industry businesses like restaurants, retail, and transportation services happening throughout the county.